MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link.md

 ### Why use LinkFree?

-**If you are a developer, content creator, writer, or learning in public, creating a LinkFree account will benefit you for several reasons.**
+**If you are a developer, content creator, writer, or learning in public, creating a LinkFree account will benefit you for several reasons:**
 * Comparatively small user base
 * Niche tech social platform
 * Advertise your products